Juniper-ASEANP-SE/clog/README.md

 ```
 ## Using the -c option
 The script can also be configured to receive the input from stdin, typically this could be to receive
-the decompressed file bytestream from zip. clog can be used to remove the extra fields using pipes
+the decompressed file bytestream from lzo or zip. clog can be used to remove the extra fields using pipes
 without the use of intermediate files.
 An example of this could be:

-`unzip -cq test.log.zip | clog -c | xz > test.log.xz`
+`lzop -dc test.log.lzo | ./clog.py -c | xz > test.log.xz`

 In actual production, you may want to use the -T0 or -Tn to enable xz to use multiple cores for the
 fastest compression and processing as it is likely that xz will be the bottlenecking process.